jgalenson/codehint/README.md

 ### Installing the plugin:
 1. Open Eclipse and choose the "Help -> Install New Software" menu item.
 2. In the "Work with" box at the top, enter "http://www.cs.berkeley.edu/~joel/codehint/eclipse/".
+Click "Add", name the site, and press "OK".
-3. Select the plugin below, install it, and restart Eclipse when prompted.
+3. Select the plugin below, install it by clicking "Next" a few times, and restart Eclipse when prompted.
 4. When the plugin loads for the first time, it will open the preferences page to ask if you want to allow it to report anonymous usage information.
 We would appreciate it if you allow it to do so.
 You may change this setting at any time by returning to the preferences page.
-    - The information collected contains data about how you use CodeHint, including the specification you give and how long the search takes.
+    - The information collected contains data about how you use CodeHint and how it performs.
+This information includes the specifications you give but none of your code.

 ### Brief user guide:
 1. Open Eclipse to a Java project and navigate to where you want to add code.